hdinsight/hdinsight.github.io/EnterpriseSecurityPackage/RandomAuthIssues.md

     * Other users can SSH into the same node, but not this one user
 * Authorization errors
   * Some queries or hdfs dfs -ls commands are working and some are not
-    * Most common cause is that the user doesn't have permissions to some files or folders and has access to others
+    * Most common cause is that the user doesn't have permissions to some files or folders but has access to other files or folders

 ### Debugging authentication errors
 * Common questions we get are